 Examples of fixed costs are:

-Depreciation – Amortization of acquisition costs for property, plant, and equipment, which is spread throughout its useful life
+Depreciation – Allocation of the costs for property, plant, and equipment, which is spread throughout its useful life

 Insurance – Premiums paid under an insurance contract

 Rent – Periodic expense for leasing a property